MobileSamples/SharedElement_Android/README.md

 To make screen transition animation between two activities,  get back to MainActivity.kt and set intent for going to ResultActivity

 val intent = Intent(this, ResultActivity::class.java)
             val options = ActivityOptionsCompat.makeSceneTransitionAnimation(
                 this, binding.imgGatewayofindia, getString(R.string.transition_name)
-            )

             startActivity(intent, options.toBundle())

-**Note: **add transition animation using "ActivityOptionsCompat" and startActivity with "options"
+Note: add transitionanimation using "ActivityOptionsCompat" and startActivity with "options"

 ## Support
 If you have any questions, issues or propositions, please create a [New Issue](https://github.com/Cleveroad/AdaptiveTableLayout/issues/new) in this repository.